sfmanuel/documentation/Tasks.md

 ### INPUT task

-Interactively query an input from a cloudomation user.
-Requests will show up in the input section of the cloudomation user interface and any user of the client can submit responses.
+Interactively query an input from a Cloudomation user.
+Requests will show up in the input section of the Cloudomation user interface and any user of the client can submit responses.

 **Inputs:**
 * `request` - string